gadevito/COMET/README.md

 streamlit run app.py

 # **METRICS**:
 In the 'metrics' folder you can find the python files to calculate COMET metrics: precision, recall and f1-scores for Data groupd, Object of interests, Functional Users, and Data movements.
-You can also find the MAE folder, where there are the necessary code to compute the MAE metrics for COMET and DEEP-COSMIC-UC on the COMET dataset.
+You can also find the MAE folder, where there is the necessary code to compute the MAE metrics for COMET and DEEP-COSMIC-UC on the COMET dataset.